 With several of my family members working in the education field, I know it will be only a matter of time before I’ll get tweets and Facebook shares on the back to school deals they find.
 Depending on where you live, your state may be offering huge savings with a sales tax-free shopping weekend on specific purchases.
 With state sales tax ranging four to ten%, that means more money in your pocket.

 Dates vary, but this year many states are having it the first full weekend in August.
 You can check here for more details on which states are offering sales tax holidays.
 While not all states participate, you may be able to enjoy tax-free shopping for school supplies in several states including Texas, Iowa, and Connecticut.
 If you have several kids going to school this year, you can boost your savings picking up paper, pens, calculators, and backpacks.
 Speaking of saving money, you can get even better deals on the bigger ticket items – namely laptops and tablets.

-Getting the Bigger Bang for Your Hard Earned Buck with Laptops
+Getting the Bigger Bang for Buck with Laptops

-I hope this helps you prepare your shopping list.
-What supplies do you need to pick up this school year?
+I hope this helps you prepare your shopping list and figure out how you can save in advance.
+What supplies do you need to pick up this upcoming school year?